Paradigms of Human Interaction

 Covey describes Win/Win as "not your way or my way; it's a better way, a higher way."
 And it leads to what Covey calls the "Third Alternative."

-The person who practices this paradigm is: principle-centered, places emphasis on what is right/best for ALL parties involved, and is not focused on getting the "upper-hand" or best deal for themselves.
+The person who practices this paradigm is: principle-centered, places emphasis on what is right/best for ALL parties involved, not focused on getting the "upper-hand" or the best deal for themselves.

 This interaction often "feels" highly competitive in nature and destroys teamwork.

 Lose/Win means I cooperate with the other person to the degree that I lose so they can win.
-In this approach, the "loser" often walks away very resentful.
+In this approach, the "loser" often walks away highly resentful of the other person and that they got the short end of the straw.

 The person operating with this paradigm says "I want to win.
 I don't want you to lose, but getting what you want is your business, not mine."

-They do not actively seek to ensure that the interests of the other party are considered.
+They do not actively seek to harm the other party AND they are not vested in ensuring that the interests of the other party are considered in the negotiations.

 The Win/Win or No Deal mindset actively seeks the interests of all parties involved, including theirs.